Hugin tutorial — Stitching flat scanned images

 This tutorial covers another non-panoramic usage of Hugin — Taking two or more partial scanned images of a large object, such as an LP cover, map or poster, and stitching them seamlessly into a single final image.

-Note: This tutorial is based on the March 2005 beta version of Hugin, although your version may differ, the underlying principle will remain the same.
+Note: This tutorial has been prepared using the 2014.1.0 version of Hugin, and should be applicable for Hugin-2013.0.0 and later.
 The rest of this article assumes that you are familiar with basic photographic stitching using Hugin.

 Here is a page that is too big to fit in the scanner and has to be scanned in two parts.
 These can be assembled in the gimp, but each scan is rotated differently and it is nearly impossible to line them up.